 - Amicalola Falls Trail: Located in Amicalola Falls State Park.
 Park at the bottom and hike up (lots of stairs), or park at the top and hike down- all stairs.
 Alternatively, park in the middle and walk the short path straight there.
 Fantastic waterfall!
 You can read about our Amicalola Falls adventure on this blog post: North Georgia Adventures at Amicalola Falls State Park.

 - The Edge of the World Falls: You can hike anywhere, but taking the family to The Edge of the World certainly has an epic-adventure ring to it!
-Most of the trail is boardwalk, but at the end you are on your own- check out our Journey to The Edge of the World.
+Most of the trail is a boardwalk, but at the end, you are on your own- check out our Journey to The Edge of the World.

 - Tallulah Gorge State Park: There’s a swinging bridge, but it’s all downhill to get there (stairs!).
-Roaring water, breath taking views- unfortunately you have to climb back up to get out!
+Roaring water, breathtaking views- unfortunately, you have to climb back up to get out!
 For families with energetic tween/teens.

 - High Falls State Park: This park is only a half hour south of Atlanta and just a short detour off of I-75.
 Park by the swimming pool and walk across to the trail and get blown away by the massive hidden waterfall.
-Trail goes down following the falls to the bottom.
+The trail goes down following the falls to the bottom.
 We loved this leg-stretcher before facing the Atlanta traffic.

 Celebrate 100th Anniversary of National Parks by hiking in the Great Smoky Mountains National Park.
-Here are a couple of the more family friendly trails:
+Here are a couple of the more family-friendly trails: